 a.
 "Three-year average covered wage" means a member's covered calendar year wages averaged for the highest three years of the member's service.
 However, if a member's final quarter of a year of employment does not occur at the end of a calendar year, IPERS may determine the wages for the third year by computing the final quarter or quarters of wages to complete the year.
 The computed year wages shall not exceed the maximum covered wage in effect for that calendar year.
-Furthermore, for members whose first month of entitlement is January of 1999 or later, the computed year shall not exceed the member's highest actual calendar year of covered wages by more than 3 percent.
-Effective July 1, 2007, a member's high three-year average wage shall be the greater of (1) the member's high three-year average covered wage based on covered wages reported through June 30, 2007; or (2) the member's high three-year average covered wage after application of the antispiking control as described in paragraph "c" below.
+Furthermore, for member's highest actual calendar year of covered wages by more than 3 percent.
+Effective July 1, 2007, a member's high three-year average wage shall be the greater of (1) the member's high three-year average covered wage after application of the antispiking control as described in paragraph "c" below.